cecelot/site/src/content/blog/online-gallery.md

 # Image Optimization

-Once I had my nice masonry grid of photos, I decided to run [PageSpeed Insights](https://pagespeed.web.dev), was when I discovered that loading half a dozen 3MB images isn't really that great: my Performance score on mobile dropped to ~40.
+Once I had my nice masonry grid of photos, I decided to run [PageSpeed Insights](https://pagespeed.web.dev), which was when I discovered that loading half a dozen 3MB images isn't really that great: my Performance score on mobile dropped to ~40.
 Luckily, [Cloudflare](https://cloudflare.com) offers [a feature to transform images](https://developers.cloudflare.com/images/transform-images/) on a zone[^3], which works by setting up a `cdn-cgi` endpoint that looks like this:

 ```
 /cdn-cgi/image/options/url